 Tips for Conducting Business During a Recession

-In times of recession, almost EVERYONE hurts because people spend less money.
+During a recession, almost everyone hurts, because people spend less money.
 With less money in circulation, everyone is affected.
-The following are in my opinion, essential steps for keeping a business operational during a recession.
+The following simple tips are essential steps for keeping a business operational during a recession.

 1. Take Action Now

-With a recession going on, you need to act now, even if your business is strong.
-Knowing what to do, but doing nothing about it is worse than not knowing, because when you know what to do and do nothing, then you have no excuse for failure.
+With a recession going on, you need to act now, even if your business is secure.
+Knowing what to do, but doing nothing about it is worse than not knowing.
+When you know what to do and do nothing, then you have no excuse for failure.

 2. Keep Your Business Debt as Low as Possible and Eliminate Debt If You Can

-You can do this by selling off any assets that don’t contribute to the business, or what I refer to as ‘dead assets’.
-Examples of these are equipment you are not using, a warehouse you don’t need, land for future development – anything you acquired for your business during good times and is not using now.
+You can reduce or eliminate debt by selling off any assets that don’t contribute to your business, or what I refer to as ‘dead assets.’
+Examples of these are equipment you are not using, a warehouse you don’t need, land for future development – anything you acquired for your business during good times, and you are not using now.

 3. Keep Accounts Receivable to a Minimum

 If you have a lot of customers that owe you money, that’s a dangerous situation during a recession.
-When a recession hits there’s a domino effect; everyone starts to hurt and businesses and people start to declare bankruptcy.
+When a recession hits, there’s a domino effect; everyone starts to hurt, and businesses and people begin to declare bankruptcy.
 If you have enough customers that go under, they could take you with them.

 4. Reduce Expenses

 This is the best time to reduce all expenses as much as possible.
-Focus on the expenses that are don’t affecting core business functions.
+Focus on reducing the costs that are don’t affecting core business functions.

 5. Increase in marketing

-During a recession, a lot of businesses start cutting in the wrong places, advertising being one of them.
-Advertising is the lifeline of most businesses; cut your advertising and you have just cut your business revenues.
+during a recession, a lot of businesses start cutting in the wrong places, advertising being one of them.
+Advertising is the lifeline of most businesses; cut your advertising, and you have just cut your revenue.

-Now there is an exception to this rule and that is if you have bad advertising.
+Now there is an exception to this rule, and that is if you have lousy advertising.

-With bad advertising, whether you’re in a recession or in prosperous times you’re throwing money down the drain.
+With bad advertising, whether you’re in a recession or in prosperous times, you’re wasting your money.
 The advertising I recommend you keep is advertising that brings in revenue.